-That being said, please do not misinterpret our stance on all memory foam mattresses as an all out declaration of war against the use of foam in mattresses.
-It's not that we don't understand the comfort that foam can provide in a mattress, it's just that we know that an all foam mattress simply cannot offer the same comfort and, more importantly, support you'll find with an innerspring mattress.
+Please do not misinterpret our stance on innerspring vs. foam mattress options as an all-out declaration of war against the use of foam in mattresses.
+It's not that we don't understand the comfort that foam can provide, it's just that we know a dense foam mattress simply cannot offer the same comfort and, more importantly, support you'll find with an innerspring mattress.

 In our experience, memory foam simply can't provide the right type of support your body needs.
-Memory foam is designed to contour your body, and even dense memory foam will not provide the same type of support you get from a high quality innerspring system.
+Memory foam is designed to contour your body, and even dense memory foam will not provide the same type of support you get from a high-quality innerspring system.

 One other problem with memory foam mattresses is also related to the body heat issue.
 The way memory foam is designed to respond to your body's contours can actually be troublesome for young children and infants.
 According to WebMD.com, memory foam mattresses pose an increased risk for carbon dioxide poisoning as carbon dioxide can essentially become trapped in the mattress.
-WebMD also goes on to suggest that memory foam mattresses increase the risk of sudden infant death syndrome.
+WebMD also goes on to suggest that a dense foam mattress can increase the risk of sudden infant death syndrome.
 Now we're not trying to be alarmists, but this is clearly an issue that one should take seriously.
 No matter what type of mattress you buy, always exercise extreme caution with infants and young children and the bedding you choose for them.

 At the end of the day, the debate of memory foam vs. innerspring mattress is something only you can decide for you and your family.
 We only ask that if you are in the market for a new mattress, please take a look around our site.
 We have worked extremely hard to create a mattress that we can be proud of and stand behind.
 With our 100-day trial program, you literally have nothing to lose and everything to gain.
 Thank you for reading this, and if you have any questions about our Aviya Mattress, this article or you just want to talk about beds, give us a call at 1-844-327-7421.
 We look forward to earning your business.